 Sara's Note: I received this question on the Yoga Journal blog and thought I'd re-post my answer here.

 I have done a Restorative class with almost no props.
 In addition to Yoga North, I teach at the YMCA and we only have mats, blocks and belts.
 The room is carpeted and I do have access to chairs which is very helpful.
+To run the class I set up 2 rows of 5 mats (= 5 stations to accommodate 10 people) but you could easily do more rows.

 1st station was Legs up the Wall pose (don't need props there).